devgioele/personal-pwa/README.md

 Docker Compose turned out to be very convenient.
 Adding a small DB in the future should be straightforward.

+### Architecture

 ![Architecture](documentation/personal-pwa-architecture.svg)

+Terraform's state is kept in Terraform Cloud, along with some variables/secrets.
+The onion service forwards incoming traffic from the TOR network to the web app, which is also available through `http` and `https`.

 ### Rejected alternatives